 Surrealism is a broad style in painting, sculpture, photography, film and fashion.
 For our purposes, it can be organized into two main areas.
 Each area uses the power of dreams, memories and the unconscious mind to explore different attitudes, states of being and experiences, with the difference between these two areas of Surrealism being in the type of images and the techniques used to make art.

-Use this table to organize your notes as you read.
+Use this table (Word) to organize your notes as you read.
 In the table, Surrealism has been divided into two varieties or types with one column referring to ‘the oneiric’ category meaning ‘relating to dreams or dreaming’ and the other column referring to ‘automatism’ meaning the performance of actions without conscious thought or intention.